What is schizophrenia?

 - Seek help right away.
-Call your doctor if you notice a change or increase in symptoms.
-Doing so can help
+Call your healthcare provider if you notice a change or increase in symptoms.
+Doing

 - Schizophrenia is a complex brain disorder.
-It runs in families and can cause troubling
+It often runs in families and can cause

 - It’s caused by a chemical imbalance and other changes in the brain.